 progressing in the agreed-upon rehabilitation plan.
 Benefits under this section are not subject to the lump-sum provisions of

-(3) In addition to rehabilitation benefits payable under subsection (2), a disabled worker who was injured on or after July 1, 1997, is entitled to receive payment for tuition, fees, books, and other reasonable and necessary retraining expenses, excluding travel and living expenses paid pursuant to the provisions of 39-71-1025, as set forth in department rules and as specified in the rehabilitation plan.
+(3) In addition to rehabilitation benefits payable under subsection (2), a disabled worker who was injured on or after July 1, 1997, is entitled to receive payment for tuition, fees, books, and other reasonable and necessary retraining expenses, excluding travel and living expenses, as specified in the rehabilitation plan.
 Expenses must be paid directly by the insurer.

 (3)(4) A worker may not receive temporary total benefits and the benefits under subsection (2) during the same period of

 time.
 (4)(5) A rehabilitation provider authorized by the insurer shall continue to assist the injured worker until the rehabilitation